Megan Brigman

 Megan Lynn Brigman (born November 7, 1990) is an American former soccer defender who played for Seattle Reign FC of the National Women's Soccer League.

 Early life

 Born and raised in Laurinburg, North Carolina.
-Brigman attended Scotland High School where she was named female athlete of the year her junior and senior years.
+Brigman attended Scotland High School where she was named female athlete of the year in her junior and senior years.

 University of North Carolina

-Brigman attended the University of North Carolina at Chapel Hill from 2009 to 2013 where she played soccer for the Tar Heels.
+Brigman attended the University of North Carolina at Chapel Hill from 2009 to 2013, where she played soccer for the Tar Heels.

-Brigman worked her way into the starting lineup after Rachel Given suffered an injury in the 2010 season.
+Brigman worked her way into the starting lineup after Rachel Given was injured in the 2010 season.
 Brigman stepped up to replace the valuable senior and remained in the backline for the remainder of the 2010 season, starting in 23 games.
 Brigman followed up by starting in 20 games in the 2011 season.
-The UNC coaches consider her one of the most improved players on the team over the course of career.
+The UNC coaches consider her one of the team's most improved players throughout her career.